Madame du Barry: Relationship with Marie Antoinette

 Jeanne's relationship with Marie Antoinette was contentious.
-They first met at a family supper at the Château of La Muette on 15 May 1770—the day before Marie Antoinette's wedding with the Dauphin Louis-Auguste.
+They first met at a family supper at the Château de la Muette on 15 May 1770—the day before Marie Antoinette's wedding with the Dauphin Louis-Auguste.
 Jeanne had been the king's mistress for little over a year, and many thought she would not be included at the occasion.
 It ended up being otherwise, to the disgust of most of those present.
 Marie Antoinette noticed Jeanne, who stood out from the crowd with her extravagant appearance and a high voice.
 The Comtesse de Noailles informed Marie Antoinette that Jeanne pleased the king, and the 14-year-old archduchess innocently said that she would rival her.
 The Comte de Provence soon disillusioned the new princess, who was outraged at such open immorality.
 Their rivalry continued, especially since the Dauphin supported Choiseul in favour of the alliance with Austria.

 Marie Antoinette defied court protocol by refusing to speak to Madame du Barry.
 She not only disapproved of Jeanne's background, but felt insulted when she heard from the Comte de Provence of Jeanne's laughter at a salacious story told by the Cardinal de Rohan about Marie Antoinette's mother, Empress Maria Theresa.
 Jeanne furiously complained to the king, who then complained to the Austrian ambassador Mercy, who in turn did his best to appease Marie Antoinette.
 Eventually, during a ball on New Year's Day 1772, Marie Antoinette spoke indirectly to Jeanne, casually observing; "There are many people at Versailles today", giving her the option to respond or not.